QuentinRa/blog.quentinra.dev/programming-languages/web/_general/random/url.md

 <div class="row row-cols-md-2"><div>

-A URL (Uniform Resource Locator) is something used to locate a resource, such as a page of a website, a file on a computer...
+A URL (Uniform Resource Locator) is something used to locate a resource, such as a page of a website, or a file on a computer...

 Examples 🔥